 Coast to Coast KAL

 Re-launched and refreshed, the Coast to Coast Wrap is back in a new yarn with a new KAL!
 Originally designed in 2018, this has consistently been one of my best sellers and personal faves, and I am so thrilled to offer an official knit-along for this project!
 I know the mosaic colorwork on this beauty looks intimidating, but I promise you it’s actually a breeze and this is a casual ease-into-the-new-year type of KAL.
-The kits are available NOW and I’ve included a calendar of all pertinent dates over the course of the 6 week knit-along below along with lots and lots of info on the design, the KAL, and the color combos.
+The kits are available NOW and I’ve included a calendar of all pertinent dates over the course of the 6 week knit-along below along with lots and lots of info on the design, the KAL, making size modifications, and the color combos.

 But first, some quick links: